bsq-ports/Chroma/README.md

   - [x] Do [LightID rework](https://github.com/Aeroluna/Chroma/commit/a8fc978b282af145c6ed263bfcce3485a31bb039) with rapidjson and somehow get json files in game
   - [x] Add noodle support
   - [x] Port over [these commits dear lord](https://github.com/BinaryElement/Chroma/compare/24452837a71867688a739a9f1297cd4b5efcaa77...Aeroluna:master)
+- [ ] Multiple tracks on one object

 - [ ] Optimize wherever possible

 ## Credits and Thank You